m00nwtchr/Speech-Recognition-Java/README.md

 2. Text recognition / query processing and matching
 2. Text to speech to respond to users!

+PS please note that i'm not a native English speaker but i try to make my code as much English-people-friendly as i can

 # Prerequisties:
 1. Java 8 or newer
 2. Google Speech API Key (only if you want speech to text)